 Ida, Always by Caron Levis and Charles Santoso

-This book is a beautiful story of friendship that doesn’t end in the passing of one friend.
-Gus and Ida are polar bears friends — Gus knows that Ida will always be there.
-And, after Ida’s death, Gus learns that Ida still is with him in his heart.
+This book is a beautiful story of friendship that doesn’t end in the death of one friend.
+Gus and Ida are polar bears friends.
+Gus knows that Ida will always be there.
+And even after Ida’s death, Gus learns that Ida still is with him in his heart.
 It’s sad but beautiful.

 The Goodbye Book by Todd Parr

-Todd Parr gets it right again with this new picture book on the subject of death and saying goodbye.
-He talks about how you might feel — sad, mad, like not talking, like hiding, and more.
-He writes how eventually you’ll start feeling better.
-He says they’ll be days when you feel up and days when you feel down.
-But, you’ll remember and sometimes you might feel like talking to someone or drawing a picture.
-This book is a gift for children who are facing the loss of someone special.
-It is also helpful for other kids so they might understand what it’s like.
-I think it’s a very accurate glimpse into the feelings when you must say goodbye, for any reason, even if it’s not a death.
+Todd Parr talks about how you might feel when someone dies– sad, mad, like not talking, like hiding, and more.
+He writes how eventually, you’ll start feeling better.
+He says they’ll be days when you feel up and days when you feel down..
+This book about grief is a gift for children who are grieving but it is also helpful for other kids to understand what grief is like.
+I think it’s a very accurate glimpse into the feelings when you must say goodbye for any reason, even if it’s not a death.

 Big Cat, Little Cat by Elisha Cooper

 This is the story of the friendship between two cats, the grief when one dies, and the healing as life continues.
 It’s deftly told in simple black-and-white illustrations with minimal text, capturing symbolism, evoking emotions, and prompting reflection and discussion.

 Someone I Love Died by Christine Harder Tangvald, illustrated by Anne Kennedy